edomil90/edomil90.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the SoftLab fo Uni Freiburg!"
+title: "Welcome to the SoftLab of Uni Freiburg!"
 excerpt: "About me"
 author_profile: true
 redirect_from: